 There are three different shows featured in the evening across the Oasis-class ships.

 - Oasis of the Seas: Oasis of Dreams

 - Allure of the Seas: OceanAria

 - Harmony of the Seas: The Fine Line

 Guacamole at Sabor

-On Oasis-class ships, Sabor is priced a la carte, and that means it is easy to drop in for arguably the best food on their menu, the guacamole.
+On three Oasis-class ships, Sabor is priced a la carte, and that means it is easy to drop in for arguably the best food on their menu, the guacamole.

 The guacamole at Sabor is authentic and incredibly tasty, and has been widely regarded by other Royal Caribbean fans as superior to most other guacamole they may have tried.
 Enjoy a serving of guacamole and chips either in the restaurant or take it to go to enjoy elsewhere.
 Regardless, you will find the perfect snack on your cruise.